Growth Metrics

 New York Times (NYT) Deferred Taxes (2016 - 2020)

-New York Times' Deferred Taxes history spans 8 years, with the latest figure at $17.3 million for Q4 2020.
+New York Times (NYT) has disclosed Deferred Taxes for 8 consecutive years, with $17.3 million as the latest value for Q4 2020.